Updated July 13, 2026

 • You want the largest online platform with proven scale and stability

-• 24/7 virtual lab access is essential for hands-on learning
+• 24/7 virtual lab access matters for hands-on learning

 • You prefer comprehensive student support with multiple contact methods